bids-standard/bids-specification/CONTRIBUTING.md

 - in some instances, it will "escape" all `_` and `&` with a `\` in all the URLs.

 You might have to revert those or use [interactive staging](https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging) to make sure you only commit the right chunks of code.

+## Using pre-commit hooks

+> Git hook scripts are useful for identifying simple issues before submission to code review.

+For more information on Git hooks, see: https://pre-commit.com/.

+Contributors to the bids-specification repository can optionally make use of the `.pre-commit-config.yaml` configuration file at the root of the repository.
+Using Python, simply install `pre-commit` via `pip`, and then run `pre-commit install` from the root of the bids-specification repository.

+To uninstall the pre-commit hooks, run `pre-commit uninstall`.

 ## Adding a figure to the specifications